 - 2 Tablespoons water

-Punch a hole in the end of each one and then thread a piece of twine through the hole and tie the ends into a knot to form a loop for hanging.\
+Use the hole punch to make a hole in one end of each strip, then thread a piece of twine or string through the hole and tie the ends together.
+(This forms the loop you’ll use to hang your fly paper once it’s done.)

-Now to apply the “sticky stuff”.
-Mix the sugar, honey (or corn syrup), and water in a saucepan on the stove over low heat just until the sugar is dissolved.
+Next, add the sugar, honey (or corn syrup), and water to a small saucepan and stir.
+Cook the mixture over low heat on your stove just until the sugar dissolves.

-Pour the mixture into a shallow bowl and then run each paper strip through the sticky mixture until it is well-coated on both sides.
+Pour the mixture into a shallow bowl, then drag each of your paper strips through the sticky mixture until they are well-coated on both sides.

 Hang your homemade fly paper strips somewhere to dry, and place a towel underneath them to catch any sticky drips.
 Once they’re no longer dripping, you can move the strips to wherever they’re needed around your house!